openedx/edx-documentation/en_us/course_authors/source/cohorts/cohort_config.rst

 .. _Enabling and Configuring Cohorts:

 ############################################
-Enabling and Configuring the Cohort Feature
+Enabling and Configuring the Cohorts Feature
 ############################################

 To support cohorts in your course, you select a strategy for assigning your students to cohort groups: automated assignment, manual assignment, or a hybrid approach.
 See :ref:`Options for Assigning Students to Cohorts`.
-You also decide whether to change any of the course-wide discussion topics so that they are divided by cohort instead of unified for all students.
+You also decide whether course-wide and content-specific discussion topics should be divided by cohort or unified for all students.

 After you select a strategy, you complete these configuration steps (as applicable):